Article At A Glance:

 Be Mindful of Stress

-Stress is probably the most underrated area of health because when we’re chronically stressed, it affects multiple areas, including our weight.
+Stress is probably the most underrated area of health, particularly when considering ways to lose weight.
+When we’re chronically stressed, it affects multiple areas of our health, including our ability to effectively manage and lose weight.

 One thing stress does is elevate our cortisol, a hormone that’s released in response to stress.
 When cortisol levels are high, it can lead to an increase in blood sugar levels, and over time, lead to insulin resistance (Yan et al., 2016).